santiment/academy/src/docs/metrics/social-volume/index.md

 Social Volume is build on top of the [Social Data](/metrics/details/social-data).

-The total number of [text documents](/metrics/details/text-document) that contain the given search term at least once.
+The total number of [social data text documents](/metrics/details/social-data) that contain the given search term at least once.
 Examples of documents are telegram messages and reddit posts.
 If a single short telegram message includes the word `crypto` more than once, this message will increase the social volume of the